 When you are evaluating a vendor look beyond the initial sale and the implementation process.
 Also consider how the provider will support the after-live system.
 What tools and resources available to the supplier to help you succeed in the long term?.

 An innovative and proven technology can take your company to new heights.
 But companies do not succeed only by technology.
 Especially in today's economy small companies understand that the level of customer service is critical to the success of the organization.
 When problems occur or are required to install an update you want professional and skilled help to keep your business running,

-Solutiondots and its channel partners are committed to being leaders in Technical Support.
-For that reason our offer; Solutiondots Support, which redefines the traditional bracket, far exceeding what customers expect from their software vendor.
-With Solutiondots customers get a specialized, personalized, proactive support to keep critical business processes running at full speed all the time.
+Solutiondot and its channel partners are committed to being leaders in Technical Support.
+For that reason our offer; Solutiondot Support, which redefines the traditional bracket, far exceeding what customers expect from their software vendor.
+With Solutiondot customers get a specialized, personalized, proactive support to keep critical business processes running at full speed all the time.